spack/spack-monitor/docs/getting_started/api.rst

 Unlike other endpoints, this one does not check if data is already added for the build, it simply re-writes it.
-This is under the assumption that we might re-do a build and update the metadata associated.
+This is under the assumption that we might re-do an analysis and update the metadata associated.
 The response is brief and tells the user that the metadata for the build has been updated:

 .. code-block:: python